Published: May 2019; updated March 2020

 The reason for the official secrecy of the now leaked report was not given.
 The OPCW had previously been led by a Turkish diplomat and former NATO official, while the responsible UN Department of Political Affairs was headed by a US diplomat formerly serving in Iraq.

-Only last week, the supreme media authority of Switzerland, UBI, ruled that the coverage of Douma by Swiss television RTS had not been “propaganda”.
+Only last week, the supreme media authority of Switzerland ruled that the coverage of Douma by Swiss television RTS had not been “propaganda”.
 This assessment may now be obsolete, too.

-Update November 24: An email published by Wikileaks reveals further OPCW manipulation.
+November 2019: An email published by Wikileaks reveals further OPCW manipulations.